Tokyo Metro 5000 series: Indonesia

 Three former Tozai Line ten-car sets (5809, 5816, and 5817) were shipped to Indonesia in 2007, entering service with KRL Jabotabek (now Kereta Commuter Indonesia) in the Jakarta area from January 2007.
 Since 2020, they have been replaced by the 205 series.

-The three sets were each reduced to eight-car formations on arrival in Indonesia.
+The three sets were each reduced to eight-car formations upon arrival in Indonesia.
 Set 5816 was withdrawn in September 2014.

 Of the two remaining sets, set 5817 was lengthened to ten cars in July 2017 with the addition of two intermediate cars from former Toyo Rapid 1000 series set 1091.

-Set 5817 finally ended their final operation in Jakarta in January 2020.
-Although the set was not scrapped and was stationary in Depok Baru Station station until it was withdrawn and grounded at Pasirbungur Station in 27 January 2022.
+Set 5817 finally ended its final operation in Jakarta in January 2020.
+Although the set was not scrapped, it was stationary in Depok Baru Station until it was withdrawn and grounded at Pasirbungur Station on 27 January 2022, ending the career of the Tokyo Metro 5000 Series in Indonesia.

-Four days before the set 5817 delivery, trainset numbers 5809 has been also grounded at Pasirbungur Station in 23 January 2022, ending the career of all Tokyo Metro 5000 Series in Indonesia.
+Four days before set 5817's withdrawal, trainset 5809 was grounded at Pasirbungur Station on 23 January 2022.